morrimeg/morrimeg/README.md

 ### Hi there 👋

-I'm currently completing my Bachelor's in Computer Science from Oregon State University (expected August 2021).
+I'm currently completing my Bachelor's in Computer Science from Oregon State University (expected June-August 2021).

-Currently, I'm taking OSU's Operating Systems 1 class.
-In the fall I will be taking Algorithms and Intro to Cyber Security.
+Currently, I'm taking OSU's Software Engineering 1 & 2 as well as Intro to Databases.
 I currently work in the tech industry as a Data Scientist.

 <!--